Riklik101/CalculationTools/README.md

 * java.interface will be having the interface, due to java's **easy** and *fun* quirks of being so long to write stuff
 * additional programs as necessary

+CALC INFO:
+Program opens with terminal setup,
+User enters commands, it enters that calc and stays until keyboard intercept captures enter, Results are directly outputted.

+Cases:
+    For sin,cos,tan, etc; user will input rad or deg at beginning of calculations, then it will stay until keyboard intercept.

+    Try-Except blocks will be necessary for catching of errors; a programmic or mathmatical error MUST return to terminal screen as otherwise the program will be ungracefully breaking in a net negative manner, which is not my intent.